JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 The [analysis section](https://jacquescarette.github.io/Drasil/#Sec:Analysis) of the Drasil website contains tables and graphs that document the structure of Drasil.
 The linked graphs show the reliance between types, classes, class instances, and modules inside the Drasil framework.
 This will likely become more important as you progress with learning Drasil, so don't worry too much about it now.

 If you'd like to create your own project with Drasil, you should have a look at our [Creating Your Project in Drasil](Creating-Your-Project-in-Drasil) wiki page.

+Finally, our wiki covers many topics.
+Searching the navigation pane on the right-hand side of this document may have answers to other questions you might have.
+If not, please always feel free to file an issue.
+We are always happy to help! :)

 Happy hacking!